Bad to the Bone (George Thorogood and the Destroyers album): Recording

 Recording of the album began at the Dimension Sound Studios in Jamaica Plains, Boston in late 1981, and finished in early 1982.
 The album was produced by the Destroyers themselves, although Thorogood said that "whoever engineered the session took credit for being the ‘producer’."
 The Rolling Stones keyboardist Ian Stewart played on the album, and helped record it.

 Songs

 The sound of Bad to the Bone remained the same as their previous albums, with more originals written by Thorogood.

 Side one

-"Back To Wentzville"

 "Back To Wentzville" is the opening track of the album.
 It was written by George Thorogood, who wrote it as a tribute to rock pioneer Chuck Berry.
 The Destroyers performed the song on Saturday Night Live.
 The song is described by Gary Graff as a "Chuck Berry-styled rocker".

-"Blue Highway"

-"Blue Highway" is a blues song written by Nick Gravenites and David Getz.
-It is featured on several compilation albums, including The George Thorogood Collection.
-"Blue Highway" is one of six songs re-recorded for the 25th Anniversary Edition of the album.
+"Blue Highway" is a song written by David Getz and Electric Flag frontman Nick Gravenites.
+The song starts with just guitar and Thorogood's voice, with the rest of the band joining in after the first chorus.
+It is one of six songs re-recorded for the 25th Anniversary Edition of the album.